Definition:

 History

-1966 — Halliday, “Lexis as a linguistic level.”
-Establishes collocation as a distinct linguistic relationship; distinguishes from grammatical and phonological relations.
+- 1966 — Halliday.
+“Lexis as a linguistic level” establishes collocation as a distinct linguistic relationship, distinguishing it from grammatical and phonological relations.

-2003 — Oxford Collocations Dictionary.
-Comprehensive learner collocation reference; documents collocational patterns extracted from BNC corpus.
+- 2003 — Oxford Collocations Dictionary.
+Comprehensive learner collocation reference; documents collocational patterns extracted from the BNC corpus.

 Common Misconceptions